mantidproject/documents/Design/ThirdpartyDependencies.md

 1. It is not possible to define a version of a given library as the version used across the whole project.
    This can cause confusion for developers where their platform might have a newer api yet their code does not work on other platforms.
-2. Using new third party libraries is quite time consuming.
+   This slows down development.
+2. Using a new library takes a lot of overhead and in some cases is basically impossible
 3. Three different methods requires much additional overhead in understanding how things are managed.

 ## Requirements

-The following is a list of requirements that must be met any possible solution:
+The following is a list of requirements that must be met by any solution:

+1. Supports C++ & Python packages
-1. allow mantid to select a given version of a given dependency
+2. allow mantid to select any version of a given dependency
-2. version definition for a given library is in a central place
+3. version definitions alongside the code in the repository
-3. use the same version of a given dependency across all platforms
+4. use the same version of a dependency across all platforms
-4. provide users a single "package" to install mantid
+5. provide users a single "package" to install self-contained Workbench application along with all required libraries.
-5. must be able to install versions side-by-side including nightly and unstable versions.
+6. must be able to install versions side-by-side including nightly and unstable versions.

-The following is a list of non-essential but desirable features that any solution could have:

-1. common system on all platforms
-2. solves or makes simpler the move to Python 3 for the project.

 ## Use Cases

-1. A new version of `hdf5` is required that conflicts with system installed versions on Linux.
-2. A user wishes to write a Python script using `mantid` and a package we do not ship, e.g. Pandas.
+1. Ship a self-contained desktop application with the latest versions of required libraries, also allowing users to install their own Python packages
+2. Provide a `mantid` framework library for users to use in their own projects, e.g mslice, PyRS + other SNS GUIs

 ## Solutions

 Here we describe possible solutions to the problems outlined above.
 The solutions considered in detail are:

 * [Conan](#Conan)